Is Perception Inherently Right or Wrong?

 It takes intent to change our minds.
-If you are wanting to change the way you perceive things, you must change your mind.
+If you want to change the way you perceive things, you must change your mind.
 The best and easiest way to change your mind is to put your money where your mouth is.
-Right now, it takes almost no money, to change your mind.
+Right now, it takes almost no money to change your mind.
 In fact, for a limited time, I am offering the RE:MIND Perception 3-Day Non-Workshop for only $1 to anyone who is serious about changing their perception.
 With a shift in perception, accomplishing the goals you set for yourself becomes easier.
-Reaching the levels of success, you desire becomes attainable, and you can live up to your innate potential.
+Reaching the levels of success, your desire becomes attainable, and you can live up to your innate potential.

 Use coupon code: INEEDTHIS at checkout and get this powerful non-workshop for only $1